pip-services/pip-services-docs/content/en/net/commons/convert/integer_converter.md

 ### Static methods

 #### ToInteger
-Converts value into integer or returns 0 when conversion is not possible.
+Converts value into integer or returns 0 when the conversion is not possible.
 See [LongConverter.ToLong](../long_converter/#tolong),
 [LongConverter.ToLongWithDefault](../long_converter/#tolongwithdefault)

 > `public static` int ToInteger(object value)

-- **value**: object - the value to convert.
+- **value**: object - value to convert.
-- **returns**: int - integer value or 0 when conversion is not supported.
+- **returns**: int - integer value or 0 when the conversion is not supported.

 #### ToIntegerWithDefault
-Converts value into integer or returns default value when conversion is not possible.
+Converts value into integer or returns a given default value when the conversion is not possible.
 See [LongConverter.ToLongWithDefault](../long_converter/#tolongwithdefault),
 [LongConverter.ToNullableLong](../long_converter/#tonullablelong)